BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 Random number generation and game results must be ‘acceptably random’.
 Acceptably random here means that it is possible to demonstrate to a high degree of confidence that the output of the RNG, game, lottery and virtual event outcomes are random through, for example, statistical analysis using generally accepted tests and methods of analysis.
-Adaptive behaviour (ie a compensated game) is not permitted.
+Adaptive behaviour (i.e. a compensated game) is not permitted.
 Where lotteries use the outcome of other events external to the lottery, to determine the result of the lottery the outcome must be unpredictable and externally verifiable.